pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    **default: 10000000 b/s**

-   Defines the target bitrate in Bits/seconds that the TranportLayer object should try to respect.
+   Defines the target bitrate in Bits/seconds that the TransportLayer object should try to respect.
 This rate limiter only apply to the data of the output messages.

    Refer to :ref:`Rate Limiter Section<rate_limiter_section>` for more details